ssb22/adjuster/README.md

 `--android-template=ANDROID_TEMPLATE
 `
  : File to use as a template for Android start HTML.
 This option implies `--android`=file:///android_asset/index.html and generates that index.html from the file specified (or from a built-in default if the special filename 'blank' is used).
-The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page, in which case you can optionally define a Javascript function 'annotUrlTrans' to pre-convert some URLs from shortcuts etc and 'desktopURL' if you have a page about how to get a desktop version (e.g. via browser extension); also enables better zoom controls on Android 4+, a mode selector if you use `--annotation-names`, a selection scope control on recent-enough WebKit, and a visible version stamp (which, if the device is in 'developer mode', you may double-tap on to show missing glosses).
+The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page, in which case you can optionally define a Javascript function 'annotUrlTrans' to pre-convert some URLs from shortcuts etc and 'desktopURL' if you have a page about how to get a desktop version (e.g. via browser extension; however in my experiment putting this button here did not result in many extension installs and some users complained about the form looking too complex so perhaps such links should be put elsewhere, so the desktopURL variable is deprecated).
+Also enables better zoom controls on Android 4+, a mode selector if you use `--annotation-names`, a selection scope control on recent-enough WebKit, and a visible version stamp (which, if the device is in 'developer mode', you may double-tap on to show missing glosses).
 VERSION_GOES_HERE may also be included if you want to put it somewhere other than at the bottom of the page.
 If you do include URL_BOX_GOES_HERE you'll have an annotating Web browser app that allows the user to navigate to arbitrary URLs: as of 2020, this is acceptable on Google Play and Huawei AppGallery, but **not** Amazon AppStore as they don't want 'competition' to their Silk browser.

 `-L, --pleco-hanping`
  : In the Android app, make popup definitions link to Pleco or Hanping if installed